Breathing is automatic

 THE SHORTENED BREATHING

 In times of stress, the body may shorten the length of your breath, not allowing your lungs to fill as much as they can.
-This is an unconscious process you don’t necessarily tell your body to start doing.
+It is an unconscious process you don’t necessarily tell your body to start doing.